gitflow-incremental-builder/gitflow-incremental-builder/README.md

 ### gib.untracked

 Detects files that are not yet tracked by git (see `git status` manual).
 This does **not** include _uncommitted_ files.
 A new file is not _untracked_ anymore after it is added to the index.

+### gib.buildAll

+Builds all modules.
+Can be used to (temporarily) override the reduction of modules to build.

+Can be combined/useful with `gib.skipTestsForNotImpactedModules` and/or `gib.argsForNotImpactedModules`.

+### gib.buildDownstream

+Controls whether or not to build downstream modules (= modules that depend on the modules GIB detected as changed):

+- `always` or `true` (default value): always build downstream modules
+- `derived`: only build downstream modules if `mvn -amd` is called
+- `never` or `false`: never build downstream modules

+Since: 3.8

 ### gib.buildUpstream